 [G450 Aircraft Operating Manual, §2A-49-30 ¶2.A.(3)] In-flight APU starts follow the same sequence as ground starts with the addition of the action of the Surge Control Valve.
 If the airplane is airborne and above 16,500’, at 60% rpm the Surge Control Valve will open to promote a smooth APU start.
 In the air the APU air inlet does not initially fully open during the start sequence - the door position is scheduled by the ECU based on APU performance requirements, and airplane altitude and airspeed, but the nominal opening value is 27°.

 [G450 Aircraft Operating Manual, §2A-49-20, ¶2.H.]
 The APU air system provides pressurized air for engine starting and operating the air conditioning packs on the ground.
 APU air is available after the APU has reached an operating speed of at least one hundred percent (100%) rpm for at least ninety (90) seconds.

-The G450 does not have a programmed shut down sequence like the GV/G550, the STOP button initiates an immediate shut down.
+The G450 does not have a programmed shutdown sequence like the GV/G550, the STOP button initiates an immediate shutdown.
 Hitting STOP leaves fuel pressure from the fuel tank into the APU enclosure at the APU fuel shutoff valve.
-Selected the APU MASTER switch to OFF removes this fuel pressure at the source.
+Selecting the APU MASTER switch to OFF removes this fuel pressure at the source.

 Figure: G450 APU control panel, stop switch, (G450 Aircraft Operating Manual, §2A-49-00, figure 1, sheet 2)